curv3d/curv/docs/language/README.rst

 Simple Type System
-  Curv is a dynamically typed language with 6 value types: symbols, numbers, lists, strings, records, and functions.
+  Curv is a dynamically typed language with 6 value types: symbols, numbers, characters, lists, records, and functions.
   Everything else is represented using combinations of these primitives.
   There are no type names or type declarations.